 I'm thirty-eight.
 I'm a pastor.
 I love to write.
 But in terms of full-length books, I've only written a dissertation (which remains unpublished), a little book entitled How to Pray for Your Pastor, and a recent book, Strong and Courageous: The Character and Calling of Mature Manhood.
 I've got some other projects in mind, and I hope to … Continue reading Brothers, Be Patient: A Few Thoughts on Pastors and the Writing of Books

 I am thankful for blogs.
 Good writers who would otherwise go unread are able to make helpful and edifying insights available for public perusal and reflection.
 Nevertheless, I am convinced that ease of writing and posting does not always guarantee better writing.
-At the same time, I am also convinced that Christians have the responsibility—if we are going to write about Biblical truth and important theological issues—to cherish clarity above all other literary qualities.
+At the same time, I am also convinced that Christians have the responsibility---if … Continue reading Clarity: The Responsibility of Every Christian Writer

 I had a professor in college who was well loved and well respected by nearly everyone on campus.
-I went to a small college–only 1200 students in attendance–but the respect and affection that others had for this man was certainly deserved.
-He was an excellent teacher and a man full of wisdom–with a head of wavy … Continue reading Thoughts on the Goodness of Christian Writing
+I went to a small college--only 1200 students in attendance--but the respect and affection that others had for this man was certainly deserved.
+He was an excellent teacher and a man full of wisdom--with a head of wavy … Continue reading Thoughts on the Goodness of Christian Writing

 I have been blogging, as it is called, for about two-and-a-half years.
 I began regularly maintaining a blog (not this one) in November 2005 after I was encouraged by a good friend to pursue blogging for the sake of encouraging others through writing.
 Shortly after coming to Christ (in 1999), I found that I had … Continue reading Why Do I Blog?